nzin4x/router-wol-mstsc/README.md

 1. Login to your router
 2. Send WOL packet to wake your PC
-3. **Check if PC is already on** (via router port link status)
+3. **Monitor port link status in real-time** (checks every second for up to 30 seconds)
-4. Wait 5 seconds if needed, or skip wait if PC is already on
+4. Launch Remote Desktop as soon as PC is detected awake
-5. Launch Remote Desktop (MSTSC) to connect
+5. If timeout (30s) without wake detection, prompt to continue or abort

 ## 🔧 Options Menu